 Wise Homestead Museum / Erie Historical Society

 11611 Jasper Road, Erie, 303-828-4568; www.eriehistoricalsociety.org.
 Artifacts, equipment, photographs and displays related to the history of the Erie area, plus a restored farmhouse dating back to the mid-1870s.
 Open Saturdays May-October.

 WOW!
 (World of Wonder) Museum

 110 N. Harrison Ave., Lafayette, 303-604-2424; www.wowchildrensmuseum.org.
-Nonprofit children’s museum offers interactive science and art exhibits, classes, performances and workshops for children aged 1-11 and their families.
-A new ongoing exhibit is Little Clinic, which allows kids to explore the medical field through play.
+Nonprofit children’s museum offers interactive science and art exhibits, classes, performances, workshops, yoga sessions and sensory-friendly playtimes for children aged 1-11 and their families.
+The Little Clinic exhibit allows kids to explore the medical field through play.